Free Illinois Arrest & Criminal Records (Check Every IL County)

 Many agencies will publish a list online of active warrants and encourage those with a warrant to turn themselves in and resolve the matter.
 To search for warrants in a specific area, do the following:

-For example, someone in Lake County may ask themselves: how do I know if I have been charged with a crime?
-When searching warrants in that area, the searcher will type Illinois Lake County warrants, and the official site would be the Lake County Sheriff’s Office website.
+For example, someone in Lake County, when searching for warrants in that area, the searcher will type Illinois Lake County warrants, and the official site would be the Lake County Sheriff’s Office website.
 From this website, searchers can review a PDF file of all the active warrants in that county.

 The warrant list has the individual’s name, last known address, age, sex, race, date of birth, height, weight, hair and eye color, and when the warrant was issued.15